 Beyond Chocolate and Hot-Stone Massages: A Guide to Self-Care

-The time when being a workaholic, pulling all-nighters, or starving on a highly restrictive diet to earn bragging rights is over.
-Self-care may be a meme of the moment (there are currently over four million #selfcare posts on Instagram) but taking care of ourselves is not a trend.
+The time for being a workaholic, pulling all-nighters, or starving on a highly restrictive diet to earn bragging rights is over.
+Self-care may be a meme of the moment (there are currently over twelve million #selfcare posts on Instagram), but taking care of ourselves is not a trend.
 It’s an act of social responsibility.
-The goal is to build a life that we don’t feel the need to escape from and live in a way that supports the strongest, most aware version of ourselves so we can connect with others to collectively change the systems that hold us all back.
+The goal is to build a life that we don’t feel the need to escape from and to live in a way that supports the strongest, most aware version of ourselves.
+Only then can we connect with others to collectively change the systems that hold us all back.

 An effective program of self-care begins with the basics: